-The Uniformed Services Employment and Reemployment Rights Act
+The Uniformed Services Employment and Reemploy-ment Rights Act

-USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
+USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service.
 USERRA also prohibits employers from discriminating against past and present members of the uniformed services, and applicants to the uniformed services.